Please See Below for Full Indications and Important Limitations.

 BOTOX® Cosmetic (onabotulinumtoxinA)

-BOTOX® Cosmetic is the only FDA-approved treatment to temporarily improve the appearance of both moderate to severe frown lines between the brows and crow’s feet in adults.
-See what real results can really look like.
+BOTOX® Cosmetic is the only FDA-approved treatment to temporarily make moderate to severe frown lines, crow’s feet, and forehead lines look better in adults.

 BOTOX® has been an effective treatment for blepharospasm since FDA approval in 1989